 Most couples contract their venue for 6 or 7 hours or more of reception time.
 Most couples, likewise, think that in order to get “their money’s worth”, that they need to party until the end.
 The optimal reception time for weddings is 5 hours, 6 if you have a really rowdy crowd of late-night partiers.
 Beyond six hours, I’ve sometimes seen things get ugly.
-Real ugly.
 I’ve even heard a few photographer friends mention that they can’t even get good photos of people after 11PM because most guests are too drunk.
 That may be extreme, but keep in mind, longer is NOT better.
 It’s always best to end the party with people wanting a little more, than go an extra hour or two and have most of them leave.
 Think quality over quantity.
 Ending on a high note, with the majority of your guests still there, on a packed dance floor is priceless, and makes for some great photos, and equally as important, it makes for some great memories.

 I always try to plan some sort of finale immediately after the last dance with my couples well before wedding day.
 It can be as simple as gathering the guests around the bride and groom to sing “Piano Man” or “Don’t Stop Believin'” (see photo).
 A bit more planning is required for exit tunnels, sparklers, limo getaways, and even fireworks (certainly not permissible at most venues but it’s pretty awesome when I’ve witnessed it).
 As with almost any part of your reception, it’s imperative to hire a DJ who has the experience to direct and keep guests updated on all the upcoming activities throughout the evening from cocktail hour, to dinner, through the dances and formalities, all the way to a full dance floor finale and exit.

 The Floor Plan.
 This is basically a schematic of the layout of the room.
 Over the years, I’ve seen the good and bad.
-I’ve come to realize as being the Reception DJ & Director at most of the weddings that I am part of, that it’s imperative that I play an active role in the room’s layout to maximize the dancing, flow, and overall enjoyment of the guests.
+I’ve come to realize as the DJ & Director of the reception, that it’s imperative that I play an active role in the room’s layout to maximize the dancing, flow, and overall enjoyment of the guests.
 Ideally, every reception would take place in a room where all guests can easily see everything that happens throughout the evening regardless of where they are sitting.
 This is rarely the case, as most reception facilities were not originally designed for wedding receptions – especially many of the more historic venues.
 Sometimes tables are set up on the dancefloor that have to be moved, or guests are seated in separate rooms, or the bar is clear on the other side of the venue.
 It’s important to keep these thoughts in mind when choosing a venue for your wedding, but the good news is, even if you already have and it’s not ideal, there are six ways to easily deal with these issues:

 - Centrally located the dance floor and do not block the DJ behind your guest’s tables.
 Consult with your DJ before your venue’s Walk Through Meeting so they can give you suggestions based on their experience at the venue.